jidongbsu/cs333/labs/mitnick/README.md

 These commands look like this:
 ![alt text](lab-mitnick-rsh-config.png "rsh works")

-If the above configuration is correct, you should be able to run the follow command on the victim client machine, and it will show you current date information.
+If the above configuration is correct, you should be able to run the follow command on the victim client machine, and it will show you the current date information.

 ```console
 # rsh [victim server’s IP] date